 This new approach focuses on multidisciplinary team working.
 This will reduce pressures on services and ensure improved outcomes for patients with access to the right professional, at the right time, as near to home as possible.

-We are investing £161.5 million in 2019-2020 to support implementation of the new GP contract and wider primary care reform, including support for the development of the primary care multidisciplinary team.
+We are investing £161.5 million in 2019 to 2020 to support implementation of the new GP contract and wider primary care reform, including support for the development of the primary care multidisciplinary team.

 Our commitments include: